 BIO 211 General Biology I

 An introduction to the biological principles and inter-relationships of living organisms.
 Ecology, basic genetic principles and evolution are covered.
 BIO 212 of this sequence may be taken independent from BIO 211.
-Lecture and laboratory experiences are integral parts of this course.
+Lecture and laboratory.
 Lab fee required.